 The ones that do, however, draw mass headlines that get stored in the archives.

-Americans will never forget the Clinton-Lewinsky scandal will we?
+After all the world will never forget the Clinton-Lewinsky scandal will they?

 10. Gifted and Talented